 - police officer.3

-Once a probationer is arrested and brought before the court, the judge may do one of two things.
-These are either:
+Once you are arrested and brought before the court, the judge may do one of two things:

-Under Penal Code 1203.2(c), if probation is revoked and terminated, and a probationer’s sentence had been suspended, the court can order the probationer to serve out the suspended sentence (for example, place the probationer in jail or prison).5
+Under Penal Code 1203.2(c), if probation is revoked and terminated, and your sentence has been suspended, the court can order you to serve out the suspended sentence (for example, place you in jail or prison).5

-Please note that in lieu of a sentence, the court may order the probationer to:
+Note that in lieu of a sentence, the court may order you to:

-A probation violation hearing takes place when a probationer is brought before the court for either:
+A probation violation hearing takes place when you are brought before the court for either:

 - committing a new offense, or